tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LessonPlan.md

   y_rnn_pred = model.predict_classes(X_test_rnn, batch_size=1000)
   ```

-* Now, we have sentiment scoring with both models, it's time to compare their performance.
+* Now, that we have sentiment scoring with both models, it's time to compare their performance.

 * We start by comparing the models' accuracy using the `accuracy_score` method from `sklearn`.

   ![Comparing models accuracy](Images/vader-rnn-accuracy.png)

-* At this point, the RNN LSTM model looks better since it has higher accuracy, let's take a look to the confusion matrices of this two models; we use the `confusion_matrix` method from `sklearn` for this task.
+* At this point, the RNN LSTM model looks better since it has higher accuracy, let's take a look at the confusion matrices of these two models; we use the `confusion_matrix` method from `sklearn` for this task.

 * Using the `confusion_matrix` method, and passing as parameters the sentiments from the testing data and the sentiments scored by both models, we gather the data needed to create and display a confusion matrix using a Pandas DataFrame.